Skip to content

 To get feedback on your tests in the tools you are already using, learn how to integrate the results of Test Gap Analysis in your Jira tickets.

-Dealing with Long Running Test Suites with Test Impact Analysis
+Dealing with Long Running Test Suites with Test Impact and Pareto Analysis

-If you don't yet know what Test Impact Analysis (TIA) is, read how you can use it to get fast feedback despite long-running test suites or watch our workshop in English or German.
+If you don't yet know what Test Impact Analysis (TIA) or Pareto Analysis is, read how you can use them to get fast feedback despite long-running test suites or watch our workshop in English or German.

-To get TIA to work, you first need to record which test covers which areas of the code.
+To set up TIA and Pareto, you first need to record for each test, which areas of the code it covers.
 That's what we call "testwise coverage".
-Learn how to set it up for Java or other languages.
+Learn how to record testwise coverage for any programming language.

 Teamscale uses the information from testwise coverage combined with the changes it reads from the version control system to determine which tests are impacted, meaning which tests run through the changed areas and therefore need to be executed in the next test run.
 We provide plugins for Maven and Gradle combined with JUnit 5.
 If you use a different test runner, please reach out or, if you are building your own, refer to our API under <your-teamscale-url>/api.html (section Test Intelligence) to implement the integration yourself.